Dark Kingdom: Monsters

 The Monsters (妖魔, Yōma) are the Dark Kingdom's army of minions in every version of the series, serving as the villain of the week in every adaptation.
-In the manga, only Jadeite and Nephrite use monsters to assist them in their missions.
-In Sailor Moon Crystal, which follows the manga more closely than its predecessor, one more monster appears as the mannequin bride, a disguise that Nephrite himself uses in the manga.
+In the manga, only Jadeite and Nephrite use monsters to assist them in their missions where Jadeite uses Morga and Nephrite uses his Alter Ego medium.
+In Sailor Moon Crystal which follows the manga more closely than its predecessor, one more monster appears as the mannequin bride (a disguise that Nephrite himself uses in the manga).

-In the first anime adaptation, Jadeite's, Nephrite's, and some of Zoisite's minions are real monsters, with some of them taking the form of human characters (such as Morga impersonating Naru Osaka's mother).
+In the original anime adaptation, Jadeite, Nephrite, and some of Zoisite's minions are real monsters, with Jadeite's monsters taking the form of human characters (such as Morga impersonating Naru Osaka's mother in every adaption) and Nephrite's monsters having their essence implanted in a person's object and emerging once the human victim had exceed their energy output.
 These monsters are killed either by Sailor Moon using "Moon Tiara Action" or by other Sailor Guardians' attacks at the end of each episode.
-Halfway through the season, Zoisite's arc introduces the "Seven Great Monsters" (最強妖魔七人衆, Saikyou Yōma Shichininshuu), the Dark Kingdom's most powerful monsters, reincarnated in the series' current timeline as six normal human beings and one cat, whose bodies contain the fragments of the Silver Crystal known as the seven Rainbow Crystals (虹水晶, Nijizuishou).
+Halfway through the season, Zoisite's arc introduces the "Seven Great Monsters" (最強妖魔七人衆, Saikyou Yōma Shichininshuu), the Dark Kingdom's most powerful monsters, reincarnated in the series' current timeline as six normal human beings (with Rei Hino's grandfather among them) and one cat, whose bodies contain the fragments of the Silver Crystal known as the seven Rainbow Crystals (虹水晶, Nijizuishou).
 Zoisite uses Nephrite's Dark Crystal to transform the humans and the cat into the Seven Great Monsters.
 After this story arc, Kunzite also uses the crystal to transform random human characters into monsters to attack the Sailor Guardians.
-Monsters created from humans are returned to their human form by Sailor Moon using "Moon Healing Escalation", which restores the human while destroying the monster.
+Monsters created from humans are returned to their human form by Sailor Moon using "Moon Healing Escalation" which restores the human while destroying the monster.
 In the DIC English adaptation, the Negaverse refers to the monsters as their "servants", while the Sailor Guardians and Tuxedo Mask call them "monsters" or sometimes "Negamonsters".